 Schaefer believes there’ll be a shakeout dictated by basic economics.
 As content explodes, as even the slightest content R.O.I. becomes more dear, marketers will need to spend more on content just to tread water.
 The small marketer, in other words, gets hosed.

-But they probably knew that if they read my trenchant post, 48 Ways You’ll Be Hopelessly Screwed By The Impending Contentaclysm.
+But they probably knew that if they read the proliferation of articles with titles like, 48 Ways You’ll Be Hopelessly Screwed By The Impending Contentaclysm.

 KNOW YOUR QUALITY FROM YOUR CRAPOLA